FireChickenProductivity/TerminalChicken/README.md

 This maps names of terminal programs to an action description describing how to switch to the terminal.
 Action descriptions obey the following rules. "focus (Name)" means using the user.switcher_focus action with the name, such as "focus Terminal" for mac's built in terminal program. "act (action_name) (optional string argument)" means using the specified talon action with the optional argument if present.
 Example: "act user.vscode workbench.action.terminal.focus" for focusing the terminal in VSCode itself.

 # Terminal Management Actions
-Terminal Chicken uses the following actions to interact with terminal programs that are intended to be overridden on a per terminal program basis when necessary.:
+Terminal Chicken uses the following actions to interact with terminal programs that are intended to be overridden on a per terminal program basis when necessary:

 terminal_chicken_next_terminal: Advances to the next terminal

 terminal_chicken_last_terminal: Advances to the previous terminal